What is shigellosis?

 How can shigellosis be prevented?

-Since Shigella is passed in feces, the single most important prevention activity is careful hand washing with soap and warm water after using the toilet or changing diapers, and before and after preparing food.
+Since Shigella is passed in feces, the single most important way to prevent its spread is careful hand washing with soap and warm water after using the toilet or changing diapers, and before and after preparing food.
 Avoiding contaminated food and water is also important.
+Avoid swallowing pool water, and stay out of the water while having diarrhea.
 Avoid having sex for one week after your partner recovers from diarrhea.

 Most people pass Shigella in their feces for one to two weeks.
-Certain antibiotics may shorten the time Shigella is present in an infected person’s feces.
+Certain antibiotics might shorten the time Shigella is present in an infected person’s feces.

 Should an infected person be excluded from work or school?